All DSA members are subject to the national DSA Code of Conduct for Members.

-The new national DSA Meeting Code of Conduct was adopted as Atlanta DSA’s Code of Conduct on August 22nd, 2020.
+The national DSA Meeting Code of Conduct (excerpt below) was adopted as Atlanta DSA’s Code of Conduct on August 22nd, 2020.

 A primary goal of DSA is to be welcoming and inclusive to our members and others who share DSA’s core values of liberty, equality, solidarity, as well as our commitment to restructuring gender and cultural relationships to be more equitable and not oppressive within the context of building a diverse working class movement.
 As such, we are committed to providing a welcoming and inclusive environment for all.